BlueboatAU/aic-disco-impact/content/about.md

 ---

-title: "About The Aic"
+title: "About The AIC"
-description: "The Australia-Indonesia Centre has directed research into solutions to pressing local problems, and an investment in conscious relationship building."
+summary: "The Australia-Indonesia Centre has directed research into solutions to pressing local problems, and an investment in conscious relationship building."

 ---
 <div id="top-target"></div>